Tushar-1998/Business_Statistics-Case_Study/README.md

 #The market research team decides to investigate whether there are differences across the product lines with respect to customer characteristics.
 The team decides to collect data on individuals who purchased a treadmill at a CardioGoodFitness retail store during the prior three months.

 #The data are stored in the CardioGoodFitness.csv file.

+## CONTEXT / SOURCE:
 # The team identifies the following customer variables to study:
 - product purchased, TM195, TM498, or TM798;
 - gender;